-Reporting tasks: A written report must be submitted promptly following each audit by Internal Audit.
-At least once per year, Internal Audit will prepare a report comprising the main audit findings for the past financial year.
+Reporting tasks: A written report is prepared after each audit.
+At least once per year, Internal Audit will prepare a report addressing Internal Audit's mandate, principles and other aspects in line with the requirements of international Internal Audit Standards as well as main audit findings for the past financial year.
 Within the follow-up process, Internal Audit is also responsible for monitoring the rectification of deficiencies.

-Consulting tasks: Internal Audit can provide consulting work, for example within projects or project-accompanying audits, and advise other units concerning the implementation or alteration of controls and monitoring processes.
+Consulting tasks: Internal Audit can provide consulting work, for example within projects or projectaccompanying audits, and advise other units concerning the implementation or alteration of controls and monitoring processes.
 The prerequisite is that this does not lead to conflicts of interest and the independence of Internal Audit is ensured.